tapis-project/application-repository/summarize-text/README.md

 * Third argument (Required): Maxmium length of the summary
 * Fourth argument (Optional): Model name (default= 't5-base')

+The container image can be found here: "docker://prithuls/summarize-text:latest"

 For example, for the following arguments:
 ```
 {